HIV Treatment

 • Long-acting HIV medicines have become increasingly popular in recent years, offering a safe way to reduce how often medication needs to be taken.

-• Long-acting HIV medicines are injected under the supervision of a health care provider rather than consumed as a pill at home.
+• Long-acting HIV medicines are injected under the supervision of a health care provider rather than taken as an oral pill at home.

 • Unlike most oral HIV medicines that are taken daily, long-acting HIV medicines are injected on schedules ranging from every two weeks to every six months, depending on the medicine.